-The only time that I really make an effort to watermark my content is when it comes to videos.
+The only time that I really make an effort to watermark my content is when it comes to videos, but I rarely if ever do that.
 Videos have the potential to be shared and spread around with viral intensity, and I just want to maximize how many people see my brand when that happens.

 Please leave questions and comments below while commenting is open or reach out to me directly through Instagram or email.
 I’d love to hear from you!
 Make sure to sign up for my email list below to never miss a blog post.

 P.S.
 You probably know by now that I am here to help artists with these posts.
 If you need help with your online branding, Instagram account, or just want a creative accountability coach, then check out my consulting services.
 You can easily add a session to my online calendar now.